 accessible this side of Woolwich

+- is concealed.
 Still, at the foot of the hill, close to

 Betsham, Cyrena cuneiformis can